MicrosoftDocs/SCCMdocs/sccm/core/clients/deploy/about-client-settings.md

 ### Allow users to exclude their device from power management

 Choose **Yes** to let users of Software Center exclude their computer from any configured power management settings.

+### Allow network wake-up

+New settings in Configuration Manager 1810 that when configured to **Enabled** configures the Power Management setting on the Network adapter to allow the network adapter to wake up Windows.
+If configured to **Disabled** the Network Adapter is not allowed to wake up the computer.

 ### Enable wake-up proxy